brackendev/SwiftPlayground-Pharo/README.md

 "Returns 'true'"
 ```

 The following extension methods have been implemented (with examples).
-These examples are also availabe via the `SPExamples` object.
+The examples are also availabe via the `SPExamples` object.

 #### 🔹 Array class extension: `asSwiftArray`